-We cover all types of mobility scooters, from portable and class 2 mobility scooters to 3 wheeled, tandem and class 3 mobility scooters.
-Also included in these policies are elements of our Wheelchair Insurance, providing additional cover for manual and powered wheelchair users.
+We also cover a wide range of mobility scooters, from portable and class 2 mobility scooters to 3 wheeled, tandem and class 3 mobility scooters.
+Also included in these policies are elements of our Wheelchair Insurance, providing additional cover for your manual wheelchair, without additional cost.

 We give customers the option to pay monthly for mobility scooter insurance starting at £3.85 per month or make additional savings by paying an annual price of £38.50.